 The Radiography Program (Minnesota) is an accredited program.

-This program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+This program is accredited for 8 years by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 20 N. Wacker Drive, Suite 2850